 Present and Beyond

-Sukut began its geographical expansion by completing projects in Arizona, Virginia, and Canada.
-By being an industry expert in five markets: Private Works, Public Works, Environmental Services, Alternative Energy, and Joint Ventures, Sukut pursues its strategic and organic plans to grow across the United States, diversify, and provide an inspiring and challenging environment for its employees.
+Sukut began its geographical expansion by completing projects in Arizona, Virginia, Texas, and Canada.
+By being an industry expert in five markets: Private Works, Public Works, Environmental Services, Alternative Energy, and Dams and Reservoirs, Sukut pursues its strategic and organic plans to grow across the United States, diversify, and provide an inspiring and challenging environment for its employees.